chris-short/devopsish.com/content/post/063/index.md

 [Top 10 Kubernetes tips and tricks](https://hackernoon.com/top-10-kubernetes-tips-and-tricks-27528c2d0222): Not sure how I missed this but these tips are very important to be mindful of when running Kubernetes.

-[Kubernetes - A Comprehensive Overview](https://www.slideshare.net/BobKillen/kubernetes-a-comprehensive-overview-updated): Fellow CNCF Ambassador, Bob Killen, recently presented an in-depth overview of Kubernetes and it's various components.
+[Kubernetes - A Comprehensive Overview](https://www.slideshare.net/BobKillen/kubernetes-a-comprehensive-overview-updated): Bob Killen, recently presented an in-depth overview of Kubernetes and it's various components.
 Definitely worth a bookmark for folks being introduced to Kubernetes.

 [Rainbow Deploys with Kubernetes](http://brandon.dimcheff.com/2018/02/rainbow-deploys-with-kubernetes/): My friend, Brandon Dimcheff of Olark, walks through how using git SHAs as hex color codes bends the blue/green concept towards something much better IMHO.